aca-mobile/ti-unit/README.md

     MockRequire = require('tiunit/mockrequire');
 ```

-Attention: after the module has been installed, the following
+Attention: after the module has been installed, the following manual steps should be executed:

-Manual steps:

 - Copy the 2 files under <project>/node_modules/tiunit/helper/ to <project>/spec/helpers
 - Copy the file <project>/node_modules/tiunit/support/parser.json to <project>/spec/support